vincentcheri/chemistry_and_tech/README.md

 Nothing serious here just a simple data structure which is an array and index to element stuff.
 I know scanf is not the best way to go about this, but will make some changes in the future :).

-you can add more light by reaching me at vj9783@gmail.com.
+you can add more light by reaching me at vj9783@gmail.com. akanbi ninu ibadan